mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 will do so.
 Paying a registration fee is a way for their sponsor to support the sustainability of the IETF.
 For example, a higher late payment charge can be used to maximise this financial support.
 However, this document does not comment on the actual payment structure of the IETF meeting fee other than the requirement for a free option.
-The fee payment structure is set the by the IETF LLC such that the viability of the IETF and the need of IETF participants to work productively within the IETF can be warranted.
+The fee payment structure is set by the IETF LLC such that the viability of the IETF and the ability of IETF participants to work productively within the IETF can be ensured.

 The LLC is responsible to ensure the financial stability of the IETF and therefore should monitor trends in the use of the free participation option that could endanger the viability of the IETF and, if necessary, manage the associated costs.